Prophylactic Mastectomy Reconstruction in Denver, CO

 Board-Certified Plastic Surgeons Serving Denver, Lone Tree, Colorado & Nationwide

 BRCA1 and BRCA2 are human genes that belong to a class of genes known as tumor suppressors.
 In normal cells, BRCA1 and BRCA2 help ensure the stability of the cell’s genetic material (DNA) and help prevent uncontrolled cell growth.
-Mutation of these genes has been linked to the development of hereditary breast and ovarian cancer.
+Mutations of these genes have been linked to the development of hereditary breast and ovarian cancer.

 The names BRCA1 and BRCA2 stand for breast cancer susceptibility gene 1 and breast cancer susceptibility gene 2, respectively.